 A Spanish securitisation fund is a vehicle without legal entity with the purpose of acquiring claims transferred by the seller with the proceeds of an issuance of fixed income securities (securitisation notes) or loans, which is governed by Law 5/2015.

-An SPE constitutes an independent economic unit made up primarily of the assigned claims and the securitisation notes, and has a defined term after which the assets will be liquidated and the liabilities discharged, up to the assets' proceeds value.
+An SPE constitutes an independent economic unit made up primarily of the assigned claims and the securitisation notes, and has a defined term after which the assets will be liquidated and the liabilities discharged, up to the value of the asset proceeds.
 Any other transaction related to the SPE is incidental to these primary operations.

 Spanish securitisation funds (SPEs) are not legal entities; therefore, only specialised management companies called Securitisation Fund Management Companies (Sociedades Gestoras de Fondos de Titulización – SGFT), which are regulated under Law 5/2015 (Title III, Chapter II), can handle the incorporation, management and legal representation of an SPE.

-These management companies must be authorised by the CNMV and have the sole purpose of incorporating, managing and representing SPEs in the interest of the noteholders, and they must meet certain requirements (such as having personnel with expertise; thoroughly assessing risks in relation to securitised assets; avoiding conflicts of interest; and complying with reporting requirements).
+These management companies must be authorised by the CNMV and have the sole purpose of incorporating, managing and representing SPEs in the interest of the noteholders.
+They must meet certain requirements, including:

 According to Article 25.2 of Law 5/2015, Spanish management companies may only incorporate, manage and represent foreign SPEs and special purpose vehicles that are similar to Spanish securitisation funds in accordance with the applicable regulations of the relevant jurisdiction.